 “Thank you so very much for all the time, thought, and effort you gave in order to customize a schedule that produced such a great learning experience for me over the last two weeks.
 Truly, these conversations and insights have changed the way that I think about being a clinician in this care system as well as how I am thinking about what kind of clinician I want to be and what kind of system I want to work in.”

 -Peter Dunbar, M.D., Chief Resident, Internal Medicine and Pediatrics, Brigham and Women’s Hospital/Boston Children’s Hospital, 2019-2020

-This one to two-year program is offered to graduating residents who are board eligible, beginning in July 2020.
+This one to two-year program is offered to graduating residents who are board eligible.
+The next fellowship will begin in July 2020 (applications are currently closed).
 In this program, the Fellow spends roughly 30% of his/her time doing clinical work, with the remainder of the time spent in didactic training and working closely with Partners Population Health clinical leaders.
 The objective is for the Fellow to gain an understanding of the context for population health and an expertise in developing, implementing and analyzing population health management strategies.